FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Balance problems – This is a symptom of an inner-ear infection.
 You should take your dog to the vet immediately.

-In a worst-case scenario, an untreated ear infection can lead to deafness, which occurs when the dog’s inner ear is damaged.
+In worst-case scenarios, an untreated pet ear infection can lead to deafness, which occurs when the dog’s inner ear is damaged.
 In rare cases, bacteria from the ear canal can make its way to the dog’s brain stem, resulting in bacterial meningitis, an infection that is very difficult to treat.

 Unlike humans, who only have a horizontal ear canal, dogs also have a funnel-shaped, vertical ear canal that easily collects water and debris.
 So in the event of an infection, pus accumulates in the vertical canal.

-These are some of the most common causes of ear infections in dogs, according to goodpuplife.com and the Long Beach Animal Hospital:
+These are some of the most common causes of dog ear infections:

-Anatomy: Deep, vertical ear canals and long, floppy ears create a warm, moist environment in which bacteria and fungi thrive.
+- Anatomy: Deep, vertical ear canals and long, floppy ears create a warm, moist environment in which bacteria and fungi thrive.
+Keep in mind that chronic ear infections can still develop under your nose for years, even if your floppy-eared dog has never had any ear infections.

-Breed: Floppy-eared breeds, such as Cocker Spaniels, and breeds with hairy ears, such as Miniature Schnauzers, Poodles and Bichon Frises, are prone to ear infections because moisture is easily trapped in their ear canals.
+- Breed: Floppy-eared dog breeds, such as Cocker Spaniels, and breeds with hairy ears, such as Miniature Schnauzers, Poodles and Bichon Frises, are prone to recurrent ear infections because moisture is easily trapped in their ear canals.

-Bacteria and yeast: Contaminated water can accumulate in the ears of retrievers and other breeds that frequently swim, causing tougher infections.
+- Bacteria and yeast infection: Contaminated water can accumulate in the ears of retrievers and other dog breeds that frequently swim, causing tougher infections.

-Allergy: In addition to causing itchy skin and hair loss, allergies can also cause ear problems.
+- Allergy: In addition to causing itchy skin and hair loss, allergies in dogs can also cause ear problems.

-Low thyroid: Occasionally a low thyroid hormone level can cause ear infections.
+- Low thyroid: Occasionally a low thyroid hormone level can cause dog ear infections, particularly otitis externa, because of an increased susceptibility to parasites and yeast infections.

-Hygiene: Dirt and debris that accumulate in the ear canal can cause an infection.
+- Hygiene: Dirt and debris that accumulate in the ear canal can also cause dog ear infections.

 The Long Beach Animal Hospital website notes that your veterinarian will likely take the following steps to diagnose the problem before determining the treatment:

-A blood sample may be taken to check your dog’s thyroid level and, if necessary, to check for allergies your dog may have to food, plants or other substances.
+What’s my dog allergic to?
+A blood sample may be taken to check your dog’s thyroid level and find out any allergies he may have to food, plants or other substances.

-To apply ear drops (ideally a two-person job), goodpuplife.com recommends you do the following, and suggests asking your vet to demonstrate the procedure:
+To apply ear drops (ideally a two-person job), I recommend doing the following, and suggest asking your vet to demonstrate how to clean dog ears:

 - Have someone hold your dog, since you’ll need both hands to apply the drops.
 Make your dog sit, and have the helper hold down his two front legs.
 If you’re doing it alone, try to hold your dog between your knees.
 To calm your dog, you can wrap him in a warm, dry towel beforehand.